First observation of the charmless baryonic decay $B^+\to\bar{\Lambda}p\bar{p}p$

 Offline candidates are selected by exploiting the characteristic topology and kinematic features of four-body decays to final states containing a $\Lz$ baryon.
 The preselection requires loose track quality and applies minimal kinematic requirements to the \Lz and \Bp candidates.
 All charged tracks except those used to reconstruct $\Lz$ candidates must originate from within the VELO and are required to have a good track-fit quality.
-Fake tracks are rejected by applying a selection on the fake-track probability.
+Fake tracks, which are reconstructed from detector hits that do not correspond to real particles, are rejected by applying a selection on the fake-track probability~\cite{DeCian:2255039}.
 A minimum \pt of $250\mevc$, $200\mevc$, and $400\mevc$ is required for the proton, kaon, and $\Lz$ baryon, respectively.
-Each track associated with the $\Bp$ decay is required to have a significant \chisqip, where \chisqip is defined as the difference between the vertex-fit $\chi^2$ of a PV reconstructed with and without the considered track.
-Candidate $\Lz$ baryons are formed by combining one proton and one negative-charged pion track candidate.
-The two tracks are fitted to a common decay vertex.
-Only a loose PID requirement on the proton from the $\Lz$ baryon is applied at this stage.
+Each track must have a significant \chisqip, where \chisqip is defined as the difference between the vertex-fit $\chi^2$ of a PV reconstructed with and without the considered track.
+Candidate $\Lz$ baryons are formed by combining proton and pion track candidates that are fitted to a common decay vertex.
+A loose PID requirement on the proton from the $\Lz$ baryon is applied at this stage.
 For $\Lz$ candidates in the long category, the selection algorithm further requires that the decay vertices of the $\Lz$ baryon and the associated \Bp candidate are well separated.
-The $\Lz$ decay products must satisfy $|m(p\pi)-M_{\Lz}|<6\mevcc$ for both the long and downstream candidates, where $M_\Lz$ is the known $\Lz$ mass \cite{PDG2024}.
+The $\Lz$ decay products must satisfy $|m(p\pi)-M_{\Lz}|<6\mevcc$, where $M_\Lz$ is the known $\Lz$ mass \cite{PDG2024}.
 Candidate \Bp mesons are reconstructed by combining a $\Lz$ candidate with three charged final-state particles into a common vertex.
 Both the \BuLPbarPPbar and the \normalization~decay chains are fitted constraining the $\Lz$ mass to its known value~\cite{PDG2024}.
 The PV that fits best to the flight direction of the \Bp candidate is taken as the associated PV.
-This condition is further reinforced by requiring that the angle between the \Bp momentum direction and the displacement vector from the PV to the \Bp decay vertex is smaller than 2.5 degrees.
+The angle between the \Bp momentum direction and the displacement vector from the PV to the \Bp decay vertex is required to be less than 2.5 degrees.
 The \Bp candidate is also required to have $\pt>3000\mevc$ and a large decay length significance, defined as the $\chisq$ of the separation between the \Bp decay vertex and the associated PV, ensuring a clear displacement from the PV.